Skip to content

 .btn-gloss:focus-visible { outline: 2px solid var(--ring); outline-offset: 2px; }

-Hover raises it a pixel and brightens; active scales it down a hair and dims — the whole thing reads as a key being pressed.
-A custom property (--lift) keeps the transform composable, and a cubic-bezier(.2,.7,.2,1) ease makes the motion snap rather than drift.
-Wrap the motion in prefers-reduced-motion and you're done.
+Hover raises it a pixel and brightens it.
+Active scales it down a hair and dims it.
+Together they read as a key being pressed.
+The --lift custom property keeps the transform composable, and the cubic-bezier(.2,.7,.2,1) ease makes the motion snap instead of drift.
+Wrap it in prefers-reduced-motion and you're done.

 Tailwind, if you prefer

-The shadows and states map cleanly to utilities; only the dual-clip gradient needs an inline style:
+The shadows and states map straight to utilities.
+Only the dual-clip gradient needs an inline style:

 <button